griffinbran/Real-Estate-Statistical-Modeling/README.md

     > 2. Guess and check with boxplots in Notebook 02, returning back to feature selection to adjust paramaters.
     > 3. I chose the following values initially based on what made sense to me, then following feedback from statsmodels in Notebook 03 I interpretted p-values to improve my RMSE computed in Notebook 04

+#### EDA
+- Determine _what_ missing values mean.
+- Figure out what each categorical value represents.
+- Identify outliers.
+- Consider whether discrete values are better represented as categorical or continuous.
+(Are relationships to the target linear?)

+#### Data Cleaning
+- Decide how to impute null values.
+- Decide how to handle outliers.
+- Do you want to combine any features?
+- Do you want to have interaction terms?
+- Do you want to manually drop collinear features?

 <a id='preprocessing_and_feature_engineering'></a>